Skip to Content

 Liv Outside

-Meanwhile, back in Muskoka, Liv Outside will allow you to ascend 5 routes on natural frozen falls near Bracebridge, Ontario.
-Tours run regularly on weekends for about six hours to complete.
+Meanwhile, back in Muskoka, Liv Outside will allow you to ascend five routes on natural frozen falls near Bracebridge, Ontario.
+Tours run regularly on weekends and take about six hours to complete.

-Liv Outside offers everything you need (equipment to instructions) to enjoy outdoor activities with the whole family.
+They offer everything you need (equipment to instructions) to enjoy this outdoor activity with the whole family.

 Outdoor Skills And Thrills

-If you want to experience an unforgettable adrenaline surge, take part in a guided ice climbing expedition with Outdoor Skills And Thrills.
+If you want to experience an unforgettable adrenaline surge, take part in a guided ice-climbing expedition with Outdoor Skills And Thrills.
 It’s one of the most fun things to do in Ontario in the winter.
-From Thunder Bay and Lake Superior to Nipigon and Lake Winnebago, Outdoor Skills And Thrill offers half and full-day beginners’ ice climbing adventures on routes that reach up to 300 ft.
+From Thunder Bay and Lake Superior to Nipigon and Lake Winnebago, Outdoor Skills And Thrill offers half and full-day beginner-friendly ice climbing adventures on routes that reach up to 300 ft.

 You’ll learn to use an ice axe and crampon to climb up a vertical wall of ice, then enjoy the views from the top before descending slowly back down again.